kiringodhwani/RustCheatSheet/README.md

 	    //^^^
 	    // The way the above code works is the following...
 	    //    1.
 One Thread Acquires the Lock: Only one thread at a time can successfully acquire the
 	    //       `Mutex` lock.
-Whichever thread's `counter.lock()` call happens to execute first and
+Whichever thread's `counter.lock()` call happens to execute first will
-	    //       finds the lock available will obtain it.
+	    //       find the lock available and obtain it.
 	    //
 	    //    2.
 Other Threads Wait: If a thread calls `counter.lock()` and the `Mutex` is already locked
 	    //       by another thread, that calling thread will block (pause its execution) until the lock is released.
 	    //
 	    //    3.
 The thread that successfully acquired the lock will increment the count.
 	    //
-	    //    4. `MutexGuard` is dropped and lock it automatically released.
+	    //    4. `MutexGuard` is dropped and the lock is automatically released.
 	    //
 	    //    5.
 Another Thread Acquires the Lock: Once the lock is released by the previous
 	    //       thread, one of the waiting threads (the order is not guaranteed and depends